-ARTICLE - Lean thinking draws inspiration and has the ability to learn from a variety of sources, and this is perhaps one of the reasons why it's been able to adapt so well to applications in so many environments.
-And sometimes the greatest learnings are hidden in unexpected places.
+ARTICLE - Lean thinking draws inspiration from a variety of sources, sometimes the most unexpected.
 Ever wondered what acupuncture and lean have in common?
+Marcus Chao tells us.

 Words: Marcus Chao, President, Lean Enterprise China

 Traditional Chinese medicine has always been a bit of a mystery to me.

 When I was a kid, my uncle - a doctor - took care of me and my health.
 Because he received his medical training in Germany,I never experienced alternative medicine until much later in my life.
 In fact, the first time I went for a massage treatment was in 1995, when I worked in China.

 I may not be a regular Chinese medicine user, but my curiosity has grown in recent years.
 As I started to read articles about it, I developed the idea that Chinese medicine and Western medicine are complementary, and that a combination of the two may bring great benefits to our healthcare systems.

 Last year, something different occured to me.
 After visiting a hospital in Guangzhou, Guang Dong province, which I was helping with their lean transformation, I began to identify a number of similarities and synergies between Chinese medicine tools and concepts and the principles guiding lean thinking.

 Here's some of my thoughts in the following slides: